fastlater/opendata-us-nij-rtcfc/README.md

 This repository provides access to an **open data** repackaged and cloud queryable versions of the calls-for-service (CFS) datasets and related resources for the [National Institute of Justice Real-Time Crime Forecasting Challenge](http://nij.gov/funding/Pages/fy16-crime-forecasting-challenge.aspx).
 The initiative, offering up to $1.2 million dollars in price, seeks to harness the advances in ​data science to address the challenges of crime and justice.
 It is open to open to individuals and businesses and runs from September 2016 to February 2017.

+*The Portal CFS dataset currenlty covers the March 2012 to September 2016 period.*

 <a name="toc"></a>
 ## TOC
 * [Why are we doing this?](#rationale)